-Lou Kost, Jr., Executive Vice President, Secretary and Director.
+Lou Kost, Jr., President, Secretary and Director.
 Mr. Kost attended the University of Texas at Austin, and St. Mary's University in San Antonio, Texas, where he studied marketing and financial management.
 Mr. Kost has been at various times a venture capitalist and management consultant.
 Mr. Kost is a former Texas state representative who served on the Banking Committee.
 Mr. Kost is currently a Director and Secretary of Anviram, Inc. Among other duties, Mr. Kost is responsible for interacting with investment bankers and the shareholders of the Company.

 Jeffrey Thompson, Director.
 Mr. Thompson is an early investor who was asked to serve as the company's first outside director when Phoenix was formed in 2003.
 He is an attorney and currently lives in Des Moines, Iowa.
 He is employed with the Iowa Department of Justice, where he serves as Deputy Attorney General.
 Prior to his appointment to this position in 2008, Mr. Thompson was in private practice and specialized in civil litigation.